run-llama/llama_index/docs/how_to/cost_analysis.md

 The cost of building and querying each index is a TODO in the reference documentation.
 In the meantime, we provide the following information:

 1. A high-level overview of the cost structure of the indices.
-2. A token predictor that you can use directly within GPT Index!
+2. A token predictor that you can use directly within LlamaIndex!

 ### Overview of Cost Structure